DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 1. This workflow triggers when we push a tag that starts with 'v'
 1. We specify the platform targets
-1. The workflow will innstall all the needed dependencies
+1. The workflow will install all the needed dependencies
 1. Rust setup and caching
 1. Sync the node version and cache
 1. Install all app deps and build frontend (in our case building is already